 As with chronic conditions, these risk factors tend to be more prevalent in the lowest socioeconomic areas and in regional and remote areas (see: Health across socioeconomic groups and Rural and remote health).

-People living with multiple chronic conditions have more medical appointments and medications to manage (RACGP 2019), yet historically there has been a lack of coordination and communication between different parts of the Australian health care system (Department of Health 2018; RACGP 2019).
+People living with multiple chronic conditions have more, and longer, medical appointments and more medications to manage (RACGP 2019, 2021), yet historically there has been a lack of coordination and communication between different parts of the Australian health care system (AHMAC 2017; RACGP 2021).
+A key focus of the Australian health system, therefore, is the prevention and better management of chronic conditions to improve health outcomes (Department of Health 2021a).